-The Young Family was more than helpful.
-I was given free samples to try and taken to the “bunny slope” for my first Crack Seed experience.
-The plumb was sweet and salty.
-I was hooked and wanted more sensory overload.
-The samples took me to the end of the Hawaiian rainbow.
+The Young Family is always more than helpful.
+We were given free samples to try.
+Newcomers are taken to the “bunny slope” for the first Crack Seed experience.
+Typically plum.
+The plum was sweet and salty.
+We are hooked and and always want more sensory overload.
+The samples will take you to the end of the Hawaii rainbow….

 Crack Seed Defined.

-Also called Li Hing Mui, it’s a Hawaiian snack delicacy of Chinese derivation.
+Also called Li Hing Mui, it’s a Hawaii snack delicacy of Chinese derivation.
 Crack Seed came from a time when travelers packed sweet and salty dehydrated fruits to supplement plain rice.
 The salt replenished what was lost due to heat and also acted as a natural preservative for the fruits.
 Chinese immigrants brought this tradition to Hawaii in the mid-1800’s and it’s remained popular ever since.
+In case you’re wondering, The Crack Seed Store sources their products from Taiwan, Hong Kong and Thailand.

 The Crack Seed store located in Kaimuki (Honolulu) is the real deal for the best in Hawaii.
 Under the same ownership of the Young family for decades, you’ll get help, free samples, and find a plethora of large glass jars filled with tasty delights.
 It isn’t cheap (compared with Long’s) but the quality is incomparable.